16th September 2019

 To us adults, politics is almost never fun!
 Often, young people learn best by doing rather than reading about something or listening to a discussion.
 Why not organise a trip to Parliament for Parliament Week 2019 or even just to your local town hall?
 Seeing where major discussions take place can be a real eye opener, and everyone loves an outing!

 Meeting with a local MP can help your young people realise that politics is influenced by us much closer to home than we think.
 An inspirational talk could even encourage your members to start their own initiative for social change!

 You could also arrange an evening where the Section is divided into two teams or more, to discuss political issues with a debate.
 This can teach your young members to research issues that affect them whilst also discussing issues that they don’t necessarily agree with.
 This can also help massively with learning to respect others’ opinions.

 Although it’s easy to get caught up the talk of politics, especially with all of the drama happening in Parliament at the moment, it’s essential that you stay neutral.
-Allowing children to become independent and compassionate thinkers is a main goal of Scouting and Girlguiding.
+Allowing children to become independent and compassionate thinkers is a main goal of Scouting.